-“Their families learn to become a little more self-sufficient in the hours when mum or dad are ‘at work’, and it does wonders in making kids and partners realise that some things just have to wait,” says Chole.
+“Their families learn to become a little more self-sufficient in the hours when mum or dad are ‘at work’, and it does wonders in making kids and partners realise that some things just have to wait,” says Scott.

 Plan for the unexpected

-As a parent this is likely to be a motto you live by everyday already, but it has a lot of relevance to returning to study.
+As a parent, this is likely to be a motto you live by every day already, but it has a lot of relevance to returning to study.
 It’s inevitable that your kids will either become ill, forget an important project deadline or need to attend an impromptu event.
 To tackle such circumstances, it pays to create a list of trusted carers or babysitters who can be available on short notice, before you commit to studying.

 Make it all about the family

 There’s no greater reward of being part of a family than when you’re all helping each other to succeed and be the best version of yourselves.
-Leverage this important benefit by planning and organising a six week schedule that involves your kids and your partner too.
+Leverage this important benefit by planning and organising a six-week schedule that involves your kids and your partner too.